MicrosoftDocs/sql-docs/azure-sql/managed-instance/how-to-content-reference-guide.md

 ## Network configuration

 - [Determine subnet size](vnet-subnet-determine-size.md):
-  Since the subnet can't be resized after SQL Managed Instance is deployed, you need to calculate what IP range of addresses is required for the number and types of managed instances you plan to deploy to the subnet.
+  Since the subnet can't be resized after SQL Managed Instance is deployed, you need to calculate what IP range of addresses is required.
 - [Create a new VNet and subnet](virtual-network-subnet-create-arm-template.md):
   Configure the virtual network and subnet according to the [network requirements](connectivity-architecture-overview.md#network-requirements).
 - [Configure an existing VNet and subnet](vnet-existing-add-subnet.md):